dgutman/ADRCPathViewer/README.md

         }
     }

+Test the server block syntax by typing

+    sudo nginx -t

+If there are no issues in the syntax restart Nginx

+    sudo service nginx restart

 Application configurations
 ===========================
 You make changes to the application configurations in `app.cfg`, some of the settings you can change are: